The Jumbies by Tracey Baptiste

 Drugs, Alcohol and Smoking – None.

 Frightening or Intense Things – Corinne has been told stories about strange creatures.
 There is a witch with powerful magic.
 Two children live alone.
 There are things called douens which are spirits that steal children.
 They chase a human child.
 Magic is used to control someone’s thoughts.
 Slaves escape slave ships.
 A dog-like jumbie called a Lagahoo chases children.
-Several children is taken by the douens.
+Several children are taken by the douens.
 A child’s father is incapacitated by evil magic.
 A live jumbie’s body is full of insects crawling in and out of it.